Kathleen Hamilton (Chair)

 In 2013, after 22 years as CEO of brands such as Group Line and LOVEtheatre.com, he sold the business to Ambassador Theatre Group (ATG) and subsequently retired from the London theatre scene in 2014.
 He is now the Chairman of Essex based group experience company, Groups Direct.

 Rob joined the Board at the Mercury Theatre in 2015.
-He is the Programme Director at Creative & Cultural Skills – a not-for-profit organisation giving young people opportunities to work and learn in the creative industries through its network of industry supporters and education partners – the National Skills Academy.
+He is currently Director of Partnerships & Delivery at Creative & Cultural Skills – a not-for-profit organisation supporting the UK cultural sector by shaping skills, education and employment best practice.

-Rob heads up the National Skills Academy in England having joined Creative & Cultural Skills following roles including Associate Director (Education) at the Theatre Royal Stratford East, and eight years as Senior Theatre Officer for Arts Council England.
+Rob joined Creative & Cultural Skills following roles including Associate Director at the Theatre Royal Stratford East, and eight years as Senior Theatre Officer for Arts Council England.
 He also ran Insite, a programme using the Essex cultural scene to build up the tourist market in the county.
-Projects included the site-specific piece Souterrain, and the touring Three Heads in the Well, both produced with the Mercury Theatre in 2006.
+Projects included the site-specific piece Souterrain, and the outdoor theatre piece Three Heads in the Well, both produced in partnership with the Mercury Theatre in 2006.

-Rob has also worked professionally as an actor, writer, director and producer, and was previously Vice-Chair at the Queens Theatre Hornchurch until joining the Mercury Board.
-Rob has presented at conferences and events both here and abroad, and is also currently a member of the Digital, Creative and Cultural Advisory Group at the University of Essex.
+Rob has also worked professionally as an actor, writer, director, radio presenter and producer, and was previously Vice-Chair at the Queens Theatre Hornchurch before joining the Mercury Board.
+Rob has presented at conferences and events both here and abroad, and also works as a freelance consultant.